 The health care platform comprises three specific delivery channels: self-management, primary health care, and specialist channels.
 Examples of best or good practice packages for self-care include the self-management of conditions such as migraine and web-based psychological therapy for depression and anxiety disorders, increasingly enabled by internet and smartphone based delivery.
-At the primary health care channel, a range of case-finding, detection and diagnostic measures, as well as the psychological and pharmacological management of conditions including depression (including maternal depression), anxiety disorders, migraine and alcohol and illicit drug use disorders, can be effectively performed, as can continuing care for severe disorders such as epilepsy or psychosis.
+At the primary health care level, a range of case-finding, detection and diagnostic measures, as well as the psychological and pharmacological management of conditions including depression (including maternal depression), anxiety disorders, migraine and alcohol and illicit drug use disorders, can be effectively performed, as can continuing care for severe disorders such as epilepsy or psychosis.
 The recommended delivery model is that of collaborative stepped care, in which patient care is coordinated by a primary care based non-specialist case manager who carries out a range of tasks including screening, provision of psychosocial interventions and pro-active monitoring, working in close liaison with and acting as a link between the patient, the primary care physician and specialist services19 23.
-At the specialist health care channel, 24-26interventions focus on the diagnosis and management of more complex and severe cases (for example for psychosis, bipolar disorder or refractory epilepsy, childhood behavioural disorders, dementia, severe alcohol or illicit drug dependence and withdrawal and severe depression).
-Other specialist delivery channels are those where MNS disorders frequently co-occur with priority health conditions being addressed by those channels and include maternal health care, other non-communicable diseases and HIV23-25; in these channels, the best practice packages would be similar to those recommended for the primary care platform.
+At the hospital level, first-level hospitals, typically district hospitals, can offer a range of medical care services focused on providing integrated care for MNS disorders, by implementing the same packages as recommended for the primary care channel, in particular in those domains where MNS disorders frequently co-occur such as maternal health, other non-communicable diseases and HIV24-26. ).
+In specialist hospitals, which may either be offered within first-level hospitals or in separate specialist hospitals (such as psychiatric hospitals or alcohol and illicit drug treatment centres), interventions focus on the diagnosis and management of complex, refractory and severe cases (for example for psychosis, bipolar disorder or refractory epilepsy, childhood behavioural disorders, dementia, severe alcohol or illicit drug use disorders and withdrawal and severe depression). .
 It is important to note that a small minority of individuals with MNS disorders require ongoing care in community-based residential facilities due to their disability and lack of alternative sources of care and support.
 The role of community outreach teams which can provide variable levels of intensity of care appropriate for the individual’s needs is also crucial as they provide support to these individuals to enable them to continue to function in an independent and supported way, in the community, alongside close liaison with general primary care services and other social and criminal justice services.